John Murphy, LMT

 Brainspotting (Phase 1)

-But perhaps more important than data or certifications, I'm drawn to connect with people from all walks of life.
+But perhaps more important than clinical ‘know how’ or certifications, I'm drawn to connect with people from all walks of life.
 I've had the pleasure of traveling around Asia, Latin America, and Europe.
 Authentic connection is priceless, and fortunately, it's everywhere.
-I feel it at music festivals, Titans games, bachata classes, while practicing yoga, or surfing with new friends in Bali.
+I feel it at music festivals, Titans games, Muay Thai classes, while practicing yoga, or surfing with new friends in Bali.
 In my opinion, that underlying humanness is a central element of psychotherapy.

 "When we hit our lowest point, we are open to the greatest change." - Aang